-Veterans Administration
+Veterans Administration (VA)

 The College's academic programs are approved by the New Hampshire State Approving Agency for the education and training of eligible military personnel, veterans, and their dependents under the G.I.
 Bill®.
-Veterans are responsible for submitting a copy of the Certificate of Eligibility to the Registrar's Office, and for each semester they are registered, they are responsible for submitting the Veteran Education Benefits Enrollment form.
+Veterans are responsible for submitting a copy of the Certificate of Eligibility to the Registrar's Office, and for each semester they are registered, they are responsible for submitting the Veteran Education Benefits Enrollment form, which can be found on our website.
 Students receiving VA benefits may pay tuition and comprehensive student services fees.
 Students receiving benefits from the Veterans Administration are charged the in-state tuition rate, regardless of residency.
 As soon after the drop period as possible, the Registrar's Office certifies the veteran, certification signaling the start of payments.
 Benefit checks from the Veterans Administration may be mailed directly to the student.
-Veterans enrolled at WMCC should contact the Registrar for assistance with paperwork and other VA needs, as well as for certification of semester course load.
+Veterans enrolled at WMCC should contact the Registrar for assistance with paperwork, certification of semester course load, and other VA needs.